oasisfeng/island/README.md

 How does it work
 ----------------

-Island takes advantage of the "managed profile" feature on Android 5.0+, which is the also the base of "Android for Work", to create an isolated sandbox for apps and their data.
+Island takes advantage of the "managed profile" feature on Android 5.0+, which is also the base of "Android for Work", to create an isolated sandbox for apps with their data.

 App needs to be cloned in Island first.
-Afterwards, the clone can run parallel aside from the original one. (even with different accounts signed-in) It can be frozen on demand by Island.
-(NO ROOT REQUIRED)
+Afterwards, the clone can run parallel aside from the original one. (even with different accounts signed-in) It can be frozen on demand by Island. **(NO ROOT REQUIRED)**

-Currently, all operations are manual in Island.
-There's a plan to integrate Greenify with Island to provide automatic freezing feature.
+If [Greenify](https://play.google.com/store/apps/details?id=com.oasisfeng.greenify)ttps is also installed, apps can be frozen automatically, just like normal app hibernation in Greenify.

 Common use cases